bitcoinclassic/documentation/spec/compactmessageformat.md

 |0X407F|0XFF 0X7F|
 |0X4080|0X80 0X80 0X00|

-# Example details
+# Details for the Example

-In the spec there is an example message about a city Cologne that is first described in XML and then encoded into CMF with byte-values listed in the table.
+In the introduction there is an example message about a city Cologne that is first described in XML and then encoded into CMF with byte-values listed in the table.
 To help readers understand the format better, here is the step by step logic towards the actual byte values that make up our example message.